 Using our laminate floor repair kits is simple, as Fix-A-Floor has streamlined our products so even the most novice DIY enthusiasts can use them effectively.
 Follow these laminate floor repair instructions:

-Then, take off the cap of the adhesive tube and load it into the caulk gun.
-Insert the tube into the drilled holes and slowly squeeze the caulk gun trigger or syringe to allow a steady stream of adhesive to fill the holes.
-You can also use the micro-precision adapters or purposely designed 60ml syringe kit when fixing laminate floor gaps, for precise application as Fix-A-Floor dries clear.
+- Take off the cap of the adhesive tube and load it into the caulk gun.
+Insert the end of the tube into the drilled holes and slowly squeeze the trigger to allow a steady, controlled stream to fill the holes.

 Key benefits and features

-- The best cost-effective laminate floor repair solution on the market
+- The best cost-effective laminate floor gap fixer and repair solution on the market

 - Versatile for different floor types including wood, ceramic, marble, and porcelain